zextras/tech-doc/source/_includes/_multiserver-installation/srv5.rst

 The video-recording feature is enabled by default, and does not require configuration on this node, but in the next one.
-Indeed, it requires a node which installs the ``carbonio-appserver`` packages.
+Indeed, it requires a node which installs the ``carbonio-advanced`` package.
 The recorded sessions will be stored on that node, in directory :file:`/var/lib/videorecorder/`.
 Make sure that the directory has sufficient free space, otherwise recorded videos can not be stored.